 Sound measurement instrumentation should be rugged and reliable and include a software system that detects, measures, evaluates, and reports any occupational and environmental safety hazards.

-Refer to AS/NZS1269.1 Occupational noise management-Measurement and assessment of noise immission and exposure.
+Refer to AS/NZS1269.1 Occupational Noise Management-Measurement and assessment of noise immission and exposure for further information.

 All sound measurement instruments need to be routinely calibrated.
 It is recommended that instruments be calibrated annually by the manufacturer to ensure the accuracy of the measurement device.
 Each time a sound measurement instrument is used, it should be checked with an acoustical calibrator, designed for that instrument.
 The sound level reading should be the same at the beginning and end of each measurement period.

-Noise measurement instruments are categorised by Type or Class according to the accuracy of the microphones.
-Type 2 (class 2) general purpose instruments are designed to be accurate to +/- 2 dB .
-For most hearing conservation program noise measurements, a Type 2 instrument is considered adequate.
-A more accurate Type 1 instrument may be used by engineers to conduct detailed noise control surveys but is generally not needed for basic sound level surveys.
+Noise measurement instruments are categorised by Class or Type according to the accuracy of the microphones.
+Class 2/Type 2 general purpose instruments are designed to be accurate to +/- 2 dB .

 There are many apps for mobile phones and tablets that can be used to measure sound.
 These apps may be useful for teaching employees about sound levels in your facility and demonstrating how sound levels vary by area and task.
 However, mobile phones and tablets should not be used for conducting noise surveys as part of an occupational HCP unless a Type 2 microphone is used and the calibration of the device is checked before and after each measurement.